Linnea Henriksson: 2010–present: Idol 2010 and Gyllene Tider

 From August to December 2010, Henriksson participated in the singing competition Idol 2010, which was broadcast on TV4.
 She finished in fourth place and later that year signed a record deal with Sony Music and Epic.
 During her time on Idol she was among the final twelve contestants during a qualification week and was voted into the Top 12 along with singer Geir Rönning during the broadcast.
 Henriksson was one of the least-popular two contestants during her time on Idol 2010; she had to sing-off with Elin Blom and retained her place in the competition by attracting more public votes than Blom.

 In 2011, Henriksson released her first solo music single "Väldigt kär/Obegripligt ensam", which she co-wrote and co-produced with Orup.
 Parts of Henriksson's first solo music album Till mina älskade och älskare, which was released on 30 May 2012, were also co-written with Orup.
 During mid-2012, Henriksson went on a summer tour around Sweden; later that year she embarked upon an extended music tour to several Swedish cities.

 On 19 January 2013, Henriksson was voted "Artist of the Year 2012" by listeners to radio station P3 for its yearly P3 Gold gala, receiving the most votes.
 From June to August 2013, Henriksson joined the music tour of the band Gyllene Tider, which toured around Sweden, as their opening act.
 In late July 2013, Henriksson became the first live act to perform at the new Tele2 Arena in Stockholm; she was the opening act for Gyllene Tider.
 Henriksson's songs have been included on several music compilation albums.

 Henriksson's song "Enastående" was included in the soundtrack to the Swedish movie Once Upon a Time in Phuket.
 She collaborated with Avicii in his song "Hope There's Someone", which is included in his debut album True.
 On 8 December 2014, Henriksson was one of the hosts of Musikhjälpen 2014.
 In 2018, she appeared on Så mycket bättre which is broadcast on TV4.

 On 3 September 2019, Henriksson was announced as a presenter of Melodifestivalen 2020 along with Lina Hedlund and David Sundin.

 Henriksson was going to be one of the commentators for Eurovision Song Contest 2022 for SVT but announced on 10 May that she had tested positive for COVID-19 and would not be a commentator for the semifinals.
 Her co-commentator Edward af Sillén would commentate the semifinal alone in Turin, then both af Sillén and Henriksson would commentate the final from an SVT studio in Stockholm.

+In 2025, Henriksson competed in Melodifestivalen.
+She performed in the first heat with the song "Den känslan" where she failed to qualify to the final.